Intro

 Core Loop

-The scenes are environments telling a story of human history from primitive shapes to guide the player and teach the player the basic game concepts gradually working through the stone ages through to industrial revolution and then space race.
+The scenes are environments telling a story of human history from primitive shapes to guide the player and teach the player the basic concepts, gradually working through the stone ages through to industrial revolution and then space race.

 Automated Marketing